toanuitt/Intruder-Detection-/README.md

 # YOLO-Flask

-Running YOLOv5 through a web browser using the Flask microframework.
+Running YOLO through a web browser using the Flask microframework.

 ## Table of Contents
 - [Requirements](#requirements)